laravel/docs/blade.md

 	Hello, @{{ name }}.

-In this example, the `@` symbol will be removed by Blade; however, `{{ name }}` expression will remain untouched by the Blade engine, allowing it to instead by rendered by your JavaScript framework.
+In this example, the `@` symbol will be removed by Blade; however, `{{ name }}` expression will remain untouched by the Blade engine, allowing it to instead be rendered by your JavaScript framework.

 #### Echoing Data If It Exists